proofer/editorOpen/README.md

 5. Type "shell" into the search field at the top of the actions list;
 6. Double-click the "Run Shell Script" action;
 7. Choose "as arguments" from the "Pass input:" menu;
-8. In the default code replace the line containing "echo" with one like:   ```/bin/zsh [path to editorApp.sh]  [path to target editor .app file] "$f"```
+8. In the default code *replace* the line containing "echo" with one in this form:   `/bin/zsh [path to editorApp.sh]  [path to target editor .app file] "$f"`
 9. File::Save... or type Cmd-S;
 10. Change the "Save As:" name to editorOpen.app (or a name of your choosing);
 11. Click Save.

-In step 8: the line of zsh code has four elements:
+In step 8 the line of zsh code has four elements:

 1. /bin/zsh -- our script requires zsh
 2. the filespec of our script, e.g., ~/dev/editorOpen/editorApp.sh